xi-orionis/xi-orionis/README.md

-- 👋 Hello, I’m @xi-orionis
+- 👋 Hello!
+I’m @xi-orionis.
-- ⚔ I’m interested in supermassive hyperjihad
+- ⚔ I’m interested in decentralized cyberjihād.
-- 🌱 I’m currently learning Akkadian
+- 🌱 I’m currently learning Akkadian, Arabic, and Classical Persian.
-- 🧠 I’m looking to collaborate on the Noosphere
+- 🧠 I’m looking to collaborate on the Noosphere.
-- 📫 How to reach me: Carrier Pidgeon
+- 📫 How to reach me: Carrier Pidgeon, Astral Projection, or Telepathy.

 <!---
 xi-orionis/xi-orionis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.